-If you are entering at a land border, the primary inspection officer will direct you to a parking area.
+If you are entering at a U.S. land border, the primary inspection officer will direct you to a parking area.
 You will then go inside the office at the bridge for further inspection.
-Procedures can vary depending on location, so as you approach the U.S. border, be aware of signage that might direct you to a designated line or pre-border parking area for new immigrants.
+Procedures vary depending on location, so as you approach the U.S. border, be aware of signage that might direct you to a designated line or pre-border parking area for new immigrants.

-In the secondary inspection area, whether at an airport or land border, the officer will open your packet and review your documents.
+In the secondary inspection area, whether at an airport or land border, the CBP officer will open your packet and review your documents.
 Immigrants with certain medical conditions might be given information about where to go for a follow-up medical exam in their new town of residence.

 In some locations, there might be other people in the secondary inspection area who were referred there because of immigration violations or criminal convictions.
 You might see people being questioned and denied entry, but this is no cause for concern.
-Secondary inspection areas are used for anyone whose processing may take longer.
+Secondary inspection areas are used for anyone whose processing might take longer.
 If you had a previous immigration violation or criminal conviction, the officer will verify that you obtained the proper waiver or that the consular officer was aware of the information and determined you were still eligible for the visa.